GEN PRAC 7012 - Counselling Placement I

 - Assessment must maintain academic standards.

-Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Satisfactory placement completion (assessed on-site supervisor through supervision, review of Learning Agreement, log-book of activities) Summative 50% 1-8 Case Study (verbal) and satisfactory participation in group supervision Summative 30% 1-4, 6-8 Presentation/write up of clinical case report Summative 10% 1-4, 6-8 Clinical skill presentation and write up Summative 10% 1-8
+Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Satisfactory placement completion (assessed by on-site supervisor through supervision, review of Learning Agreement, log-book of activities) Summative 50% 1-8 Case Studies (verbal) and satisfactory participation in group supervision Summative 30% 1-4, 6-8 Presentation/write-up of clinical case report Summative 10% 1-4, 6-8 Clinical skill presentation and write-up Summative 10% 1-8

 In order to pass this course, students must satisfactorily complete each of the following: